-A trumpet was sounded and the counter charge was ordered with Seulgi leading the front with his dreaded Yù Fēng cleaving into the first horseman he laid eyes on.
-The sounds of weapons clashing and that of men dying cried out in an uproar in contest to the tranquil riverside.
-Seulgi shouted encouragement to his men- giving them words of courage, of honor and of glory, and of home.
-The Sheng routed within the first few minutes of the clash and the Iron Spear pushed to the other side of the river like that of a nail being driven into a board.
-Their banner rose on the flagpole in triumph and the bridge was theirs.
+A trumpet was cut through the deafening chaos and the counter charge was ordered with Seulgi leading the front with his dreaded Yù Fēng cleaving into the first horseman he laid eyes on.
+The sounds of weapons clashing and that of wounded men crying out hammered against his ears- and the peace of the tranquil riverside.
+Seulgi shouted encouragement to his men- giving them words of courage, of honor and glory, and of home.
+The Sheng routed within the first few minutes of the clash, and the Iron Spear pushed to the other side of the river like of a nail being driven into a board.
+A stalwart banner rose on the flagpole in triumph, and the bridge was theirs.

-There was no time to celebrate, however.
+But it was not a time to celebrate, however.
 This would only be the first of many assaults, and the Sheng would not rest until the bridge returned under their influence.
-Seulgi knew this and as he slumped against a post behind him, he called for a messenger hawk to write a message.
-This message with a simple word:
+Seulgi knew this and as he slumped against a post behind him, he called for a messenger hawk to deliver a message, which would contain just one word.

 The morn was cold; it was normal considering the surrounding mountains.
-Seulgi didn't mind; in fact, he had too much in his head to think about to concern himself with the weather.
+Seulgi didn't mind; in fact, the preoccupation that consumed him drove away any concern of the weather.
 He even neglected the presence of his squire who followed him out to the edge of a cliff overlooking the surrounding area.
-All around him were vast dense forests of oak and of pine, a river to his left flowing westward, and a large fort directly in front of him.
+All around him were vast dense forests of oak and pine, a river to his left flowing westward, and a large fort directly in front of him.
 That was the target.

-The squire made a dismissive hand gesture, "No worries, Sir.
+The squire made a dismissive hand gesture and gave a shaky smile.
+"No worries, sir.
 I should have said something."

 Seulgi nodded and began to take his leave back to camp feeling a bit relaxed.
-But something else had unnerved him; he felt as though a pair of eyes were staring at him from afar.
+But something else had unnerved him; a peculiar sensation passed through his body as though a pair of eyes were staring at him from afar.
 He mentally shook his head.
-He was going paranoid, he thought.
-There was no one else here- or was there?
-He sighed in exasperation and upon entering his tent, found it in complete disarray.
+He was going paranoid..
+There was no one else here or was there?
+He sighed in exasperation and upon entering his tent, froze at the destruction he found.
+Everything was in complete disarray.
 His desk demolished, papers and documents scattered over the floor, and his mat useless.

-He frowned with eye narrowing in fury.
-Who did this?
+He scowled lightly, his hands lifting up a torn parchment of paper- the contents unusable Who did this?
 No man in his unit would dare steal from him.
-It was at this moment that he confirmed his suspicion from earlier; the enemy was here.
+It was at this moment that his suspicion from earlier arose.
+The enemy was here.
 He ordered his squire to enter and help him put on his armor.
-The squire did so while occasionally glancing at the chaos in his master's tent with shock.
+The squire did so while occasionally glancing at the chaos in the tent with shock.
 When the last strap was done, Seulgi grabbed his glaive and rushed out.
-What he found was anything but pleasant- any man who would have said otherwise…well…yeah.
+What he found was outside but pleasant.
+Any man who would have said otherwise…well…yeah.

-The horns of war bellowed with intensity, and the clamor of soldiers hurried and distressed while the sound of thundering hooves rumbled in the distance.
+The horns of war bellowed with intensity, and the clamor of soldiers, hurried and distressed, pounded in his ears.
+The sound of thundering hooves rumbled in the distance.
 Seulgi demanded a report from the nearest soldier he could find.